 InterviewsInterviews are a data collection method by which one person asks a series of questions to another who is part of the target audience.
-The one-to-one interview can be conducted in-person or over the phone call.
+The one-to-one interview can be conducted in person or over the phone call.
 The answers are recorded and analyzed to understand their behavior, choices, and experiences.
-An interview gives high quality of data as the respondent is less likely to give false responses when facing someone directly.
-The limitation of this mode of collecting data is that it is not feasible for large scale data collection.
+An interview gives high-quality of data as the respondent is less likely to give false responses when facing someone directly.
+The limitation of this mode of collecting data is that it is not feasible for large-scale data collection.
 Also, it is time-consuming to interview many people on a one-to-one basis.
 Interviews are most appropriate when the subject is complex or sensitive.

 These non-verbal signs are an important input for making decisions.
-The best thing about this method is that it requires less preparation on the researchers part.
+The best thing about this method is that it requires less preparation on the researcher’s part.
 The downside is that the respondents might get conscious of themselves if somebody is constantly observing them.
 It might even make them feel uncomfortable.

 Surveys are a list of questions designed in such a way that they touch upon various features of products and services.
-Based on the data collected, various analytical algorithms are run and reports are generated.
-Surveys are conducted through online data collection tools by which the survey questions can be distributed through email, website, mobile app, QR code or social media platforms.
+Based on the data collected, various analytical algorithms are run, and reports are generated.
+Surveys are conducted through online data collection tools by which the survey questions can be distributed through email, website, mobile app, QR code, or social media platforms.

 The respondents can answer based on their convenience.
 In case a respondent has started the survey but hasn’t finished, the survey administrator can send scheduled reminders and increase the response rate.
 Surveys can reach a vast audience simultaneously and collect a lot of data in lesser time as compared to other methods.

 With the growing use of technology, data is collected at various points from manufacture to delivery.
 This data can be used to improve business outcomes.
-Historical records, application usage data, sales reports, GPS location coordinates, etc are some of the examples from which useful data can be gathered.
+Historical records, application usage data, sales reports, GPS location coordinates, etc, are some of the examples from which useful data can be gathered.
 Such data collection methods can be used when you want to optimize existing systems instead of creating new ones.

 Focus groups are a group of people who come from various fields of life.
 They are subjected to a group discussion in the presence of a moderator.
-As people come from different backgrounds, it leads to exploring various angles of thoughts.
+As people come from different backgrounds, it leads to exploring various angles of thought.
 It is believed that diversity in thoughts leads to innovation.
 Focus groups help stakeholders to validate the facts on the spot and collect a diverse set of data.
 This method of data collection suffers from the risk of the presence of an over-influential person in the group.
 The moderator must be capable of managing the discussion and balancing the dynamics of the group.
 Focus groups are apt for beta testing of newly launched products.